 What is ME/CFS?

-ME/CFS (Myalgic Encephalomyelitis/Chronic Fatigue Syndrome) is a severe multisystem disease that usually occurs after an infection.
-Many people with Post-COVID-Syndrome suffer from ME/CFS.
-Sufferers have a very low quality of life and often a high degree of disability.
-Participation and quality of life are often severely restricted, even in very young patients.
-60% of all sufferers are unable to work, many of whom are house or bed bound.
+ME/CFS (myalgic encephalomyelitis/chronic fatigue syndrome) is a severe multisystem disease that usually occurs after an infection but can also be triggered by other factors.
+Many patients with post-COVID syndrome also suffer from ME/CFS.
+Patients have a very low quality of life and often a high degree of disability.
+Participation and quality of life are often significantly restricted, even in very young sufferers.
+About 2/3 of all patients are unable to work, many of them are housebound or bedridden.

-ME/CFS patient care is currently insufficient.
-Misdiagnoses and consequential damage are not uncommon.
-The high number of patients is an increasingly critical factor for all areas of medical and psychosocial care, as well as economically, due to the loss of education and labour caused by the disease.
-The economic damage of the disease was already estimated at over 7.4 billion euros per year before the pandemic (Source).
-This estimate of economic damage has also increased considerably due to Long COVID.
+The medical and social care situation has been inadequate so far.
+Misdiagnosis and consequential damage are not uncommon.
+The high number of patients is an increasingly critical factor for all areas of medical and psychosocial care, as well as economically, due to the loss of training and labor caused by the disease.
+The economic damage caused by the disease was estimated at over 7.4 billion euros per year before the pandemic (Source, external link).
+This damage has also increased significantly as a result of Long COVID.

 A severe hardship for patients and their relatives